Walt Disney World Resort Levels and Pricing: A Quick Guide

 Disney Deluxe Villas

 The Disney Deluxe Villas at Deluxe Resorts offer multiple bedrooms, a kitchen, living spaces, and often an amazing view.
-These are the highest level of the Disney Resort tiers.
+This is the highest level of the Disney Resort tiers.
+Note that the higher price range is for the most expensive days at Disney.
+Typically One-bedroom villas range from $540 to $1,200, two-bedroom villas are $1,200 to $2,300, and three-bedroom villas are $3,500 to $3,600 per night.
+The price per night is dependent on the resort chosen.

 Which Resorts are Deluxe Villas at Walt Disney World?